timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 need for consistent sticky load-balancing between multiple rsync servers as long as they each provide a consistent view.

-It is RECOMMENDED that the rsync server is load tested to ensure that it can handle simultaneous requests from all RPs, in case those RPs need to fall back from using RRDP (as is currently preferred).
+It is recommended that the rsync server is load tested to ensure that it can handle simultaneous requests from all RPs, in case those RPs need to fall back from using RRDP (as is currently preferred).

-It is RECOMMENDED to serve rsync repositories from local storage, so that the host operating system can optimally use its I/O cache.
-Using network storage is NOT RECOMMENDED, because it may not benefit from this cache.
+It is recommended to serve rsync repositories from local storage, so that the host operating system can optimally use its I/O cache.
+Using network storage is not recommended, because it may not benefit from this cache.
 For example, when using NFS, the operating system might not be able to cache the directory listing(s) of the repository.

-It is RECOMMENDED to set the "max connections" to a value that allows a single node to handle simultaneous resynchronisation by that number of RPs, taking into account the amount of time that RP implementations usually allow for rsync resychronisation.
+It is recommended to set the "max connections" to a value that allows a single node to handle simultaneous resynchronisation by that number of RPs, taking into account the amount of time that RP implementations usually allow for rsync resychronisation.
 Load-testing results show that machine memory is likely the